MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 Height
 ------

-Each font file (EJF) is encoded for a given font height.
+Each font file is encoded for a given font height.
-To use the same font face (``.ttf`` file) with several heights, several EJF files are required.
+To use the same font face (``.ttf`` file) with several heights, several font files are required.
 Consequently, an application that uses a lot of font heights may be penalized (ROM footprint).

 Color